-Target population and sampling frame - The target population is the total population served under the POA.
+Target population and sampling frame - The target population is the total population served under the PoA.

-Sample method - Simple random sampling will be used.
+Sample method - Considering population using the solar lamps are homogeneous within a region because the parameter simply checks for usage, simple random sampling will be used.
 Single stage simple random sampling will be applied per CDM EB Guidelines for sampling and surveys for CDM project activities and programme of activities.
+A simple random sample is a subset of a population (e.g. villages, individuals, buildings, pieces of equipment) chosen randomly, such that each element (or unit) of the population has the same probability of being selected.
 To ensure a random sample selection, random number generators shall be applied.
 Each CEP in the target population is uniquely identifiable by its number assigned in the credit tracker platform.
 Each CEP within a sampling frame can thus be allocated a Sample Selection Number in each monitoring period, starting at 1 and increasing up to the total number of CEPs in the Credit Tracker Platform for that pre-defined sampling frame.
 Applying the random number generators, the CEP can then be randomly chosen from the defined population up to the required sample size as calculated by the CME.